 - Spasmodic Dysphonia

 Also called stuttering.
-This is how well our speech flows.
+This is the fluidity and smoothness of our speech.

 Speech therapists are able to assist with memory, attention, problem solving, organization or other thinking skills.